ReeseWang/ruoxi.wang/diskless-linux-cluster.md

 #### Boot loader executables

 We installed `syslinux` in the `pacstrap` step because we need a boot loader provided by it.
 The boot loader is `pxelinux`.
 Copy some files used by `pxelinux` to `/srv/root/boot` folder as symlinks.
 Thes files will be transferred to client machines via TFTP during their boot process.
 We use symlinks here so that these files will be automatically updated whenever `syslinux` gets an update.
-These symlinks have relative target paths in case `/srv/root` need to move to another location.
+These symlinks have relative target paths in case `/srv/root` needs to be moved to another location.

 ```
 # cd /srv/root/boot